adrianschubek/dir-browser/README.md

 docker run -p 8080:80 -v /my/local/folder:/var/www/html/public:ro -v redissave:/var/lib/redis/ -it adrianschubek/dir-browser:dev
 ```

-where `/my/local/folder` is the local folder you want to serve.
+where `/my/local/folder` is the local folder you want to serve and `8080` is the port you want to use.

 Access the directory browser at `http://localhost:8080`.